How to Siphon Gas with Water Hose

 Locating the Gas Tank on Cars

-1. Check the fuel gauge or the fuel tank icon on the dashboard to determine which side the gas tank is located.
+1. Start by looking at the fuel gauge or the dashboard icon that shows where the determine which side the gas tank is.

-2. Look for the fuel filler door on the side of the car indicated by the gauge, usually on the left or right rear side.
+2. Next, find the fuel filler door, which is usually on the side of the car, often on the left or right rear side.

-3. Some cars have a release lever inside the vehicle to open the fuel filler door, while others might require manual opening from the outside.
+3. Some cars have a lever inside to open the fuel filler door, while others need to be opened manually from the outside.

 Finding the Gas Tank on Motorcycles